Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam30/08/2024

-Outstanding efficiency from IPHM model
+Outstanding effectiveness from the IPHM model

-The agricultural sector continues to implement measures to support farmers who have produced rice under IPHM towards production that meets the criteria of the 1 million hectare project.
+The agricultural sector continues to implement support measures for farmers producing rice according to the IPHM (Integrated Pest Management System), aiming to achieve production that meets the criteria of the 1 million hectare project.

-Article and photos: NGUYEN KHANG
+Text and photos: NGUYEN KHANG

 Source: https://baovinhlong.vn/tin-moi/202408/phat-trien-canh-dong-lua-chat-luong-cao-giam-phat-thai-32d1f71/